Using 2FA API

 When the message the sent, the PIN ID (pinId

 ) will be in the response.
-Make sure that you keep the PIN ID because it is used in the next step for PIN verification.
+Make sure that you keep the PIN ID for PIN verification.

-OTP verification is completed by providing the PIN ID as a query parameter and the user-provided PIN in the body of the request.
-This information is used to match the PIN that has been generated on the Infobip side with the PIN that has been entered by the user, which verifies the OTP and so verifies the user's phone number.
+This data is used to match the PIN generated by Infobip with the PIN entered by the user, thereby confirming the OTP and verifying the user's phone number.

 Request body example: